 I am putting this down to drinking copious amounts of water!

 After lunch, we descended again and headed for the Barranco Camp (3,972amsl) through scree and dried up river bed.
 Unfortunately, it was the walk this afternoon where my foot went out from beneath me, and I twisted my knee, leaving myself in agony for the rest of the walk to camp.
 I could climb up, I could walk normally on the flat and hills, but as soon as I thought about stepping/walking down a slope, I was in agony.
-I hobbled on down and collapsed in my tent pre dinner.
+I hobbled on down and collapsed in my tent pre dinner in tears.
 I stuck ibuprofen gel on it, took some anti-inflammatories and then post dinner passed out in my tent again.
 It was starting to feel chillier here, but my Rab sleeping bag was just the warmest.

 The only part of me to feel cold at any point on the entire climb was my face!